Here’s the latest installment in our ongoing series of posts documenting BDS fails.

 This represents a significant milestone for the company, which has made it its mission to eliminate the range and charging anxiety of electric vehicles (EVs) by demonstrating the commercial viability of XFC batteries via a small form-factor battery cell.

 About two dozen Israeli companies were scattered around virtual CES this year.
-An additional 19 startups were featured in the ’s Israeli Pavilion, a quarter of them from Israel’s booming mobility sector.
+An additional 19 startups were featured in the Israel Export Institute’s Israeli Pavilion, a quarter of them from Israel’s booming mobility sector.

 Four Israeli companies won CES Innovation Awards and many more introduced their cutting edge technologies at the world’s top show of its kind.